frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 put that love into practice in concrete ways.

 In our faith and religion, we don\'t need to do Bible quizzes and we don\'t need to go to the Holy Land.
-We just need to enter into the heart of Christ.
+We just need to enter into the Heart of Christ.

-We don\'t know the heart of Christ enough, nor the heart of Mary---that reality that\'s there inside, which is love.
+We don\'t know the Heart of Christ enough, nor the heart of Mary---that reality that\'s there inside, which is love.

 I was rather impressed this week.
 I was talking to two fellows aged